-The make and model of your vehicle have a big impact on car insurance rates.
-Vehicles that are more expensive to repair will cost more to insure.
+Car insurance companies ask for your car's make and model when you compare car insurance rates to accurately assess the risk of insuring you.
+Vehicles that are more expensive to repair are more costly to insure.
 That means a high-end luxury car will cost more to insure than a base model economy car.
 Other factors that affect the cost of car insurance by make and model are safety ratings, security features and even theft statistics.

-If you're shopping for a new car, you should consider car insurance cost along with the loan payment, especially if you're on a tight budget.
-Compare car insurance quotes for all of the vehicles you're considering so you can get a complete picture of your monthly costs for that car.
-You may find that one of your options is much cheaper to insure than the others, helping you make a decision.
+When shopping for a new car, it's important to consider the cost of car insurance along with the loan payment, especially if you're on a tight budget.
+Compare car insurance quotes for all of the vehicles you're considering to get a complete picture of the total cost of ownership for each car.
+You may find that one of your options is much cheaper to insure than the others.

-The same goes for a getting the best price on insurance for a car you already own.
-Auto insurance rates by make and model differ from company to company.
+The same goes for a getting the best price on insurance for your current car.
+Auto insurance rates by make and model differ from company to company and can change from year to year.
 That means shopping around can get you the best car insurance rates no matter what vehicle you drive.

 So how much does car insurance cost for your car's make and model?
 Read on to learn more about how make and model impact car insurance and compare auto insurance rates for various vehicle types.